cravier/Sample-Ionic3-JWT-auth-NodeJs/README.md

+[NodeJS SERVER]
+NodeJS localhost server is stored in the "server" directory in root pass of the app.

-The token/user is stored in your localstorage when authenticated
+The token/user are stored in the localstorage of your device when authenticated

 * clone project
 * Install NodeJs (localhost server) packages